 Long-term tutoring provides support and advocacy to 5th-12th grade learners enrolled in school.
 This program reduces barriers to learning and academic success by providing free tutoring sessions in accessible community locations.

 Through long-term tutoring, Gateway staff pair learners with volunteer tutors whose skills and experience match the learners’ needs.
 This program encourages volunteer tutors and learners to work together consistently over a long period of time to build the learners’ skills and achieve their long-term academic goals.
 The tutoring can be at the Gateway Hubs (located in Portland and Lewiston) or online.

 We have three cohorts throughout the year which serve 10 learners per cohort:

 Thanks to an overwhelming response from the community, we are not accepting new learner referrals at this time.
 We will reopen the referral form when spots are available.
 If you would like to stay up to date on Gateway’s programming and how you can support this work, click below to subscribe to our monthly newsletter.

 Gateway Community Services Maine seeks to use our hubs as a space for community members to have access to learning and connections.

-We are very excited that learners and volunteers can now meet at our Gateway hubs, but with the ongoing COVID-19 pandemic, we want to ensure these in-person meetings are safe for everyone.
-All tutors who meet in-person are required to be vaccinated.
+We are very excited that learners and volunteers can now meet in person but with the ongoing COVID-19 pandemic, we want to ensure these meetings are safe for everyone.
+All volunteers who meet with learners in person are required to be vaccinated.

 Masks are encouraged but not required.
-Thank you for helping us keep our tutoring program safe and healthy!
-If you are over the age of 12 and you need to get your free COVID-19 vaccine, or if you have other questions or concerns, please contact Krista Pierce at [email protected]
+Thank you for helping us keep our program participants safe and healthy!